 This led to one of the best compliments I ever received from the man:

 “I never had to worry about you eating.
-It was your brother that we had to worry about.
+Your brother was the one that caused us worry.
 He was finicky.”

 Finicky was the ‘F’ word in my dad’s vocabulary.
 A finicky eater was that certain someone that thought they were special, that took matters for granted, that would prove to be an oddball that people noticed in an unkind manner, and that exhibited characteristics that were less than macho.
-My brother’s finicky nature was most pronounced with onions.
+My brother’s finicky nature reared its ugly head when onions appeared on his plate.
 He abhorred them.
 This was a constant source of embarrassment for our dad.

 My dad was old world.
 He lived in an era when the gravest insult a man could provide his host was to leave food on their plate.
 Most descendants of depression era parents –the last era in America when food could be associated with the term scarce– learned of the value of food.
 The horror stories they heard taught them to appreciate resources and the idea of scarcity, even if they never experienced it firsthand.
-They appreciated food, and they learned to be grateful whenever it was placed before them.
+They appreciated food, and they learned to be grateful whenever it was before them.
 Most of them grew up disgusted by grown men that displayed preferences because they could recite stories when such luxuries were not available to most.
 They also experienced their own limited selection in the military and the wars, and they hoped to instill this appreciation of food in the next generation.
-My dad may have been more diligent than yours (see obsessed) in his efforts, but he considered passing this knowledge along to his boys a part-time job, and a vital element of his heritage.
+My dad might have been more diligent in his efforts that yours (see obsessed), but he considered passing this knowledge along to his boys a part-time job, and a vital element of his heritage.

 Readers might infer that a part of my dad’s philosophical approach to eating involved a subtext of humor.
 While many aspects of my dad’s approach to life are subject to debate, I can say without any fear of refutation on this one subject, that this was never funny to the man.